In praise of the colour orange

 Common bird’s-foot trefoil (Lotus corniculatus) is widely distributed in Temperate Eurasia, growing in drier habitats with low vegetation.
 In the Himalaya, it is found between 1,500 and 4,000 m altitude, from Pakistan east to central Nepal.

 As flowers of common bird’s-foot trefoil age, they often become bright orange.
-This picture is from the island of Fanø, Denmark.
-(Photo copyright © by Kaj Halberg)
+These pictures are from the island of Fanø, Denmark.
+(Photos copyright © by Kaj Halberg)

-Eleven subspecies of the pretty orange-headed ground-thrush (Geokichla citrina) are distributed along the entire Himalayan Range, in eastern and Southern India, on the Andaman and Nicobar Islands, in Indochina, southern and eastern China, and northern Borneo, and on Java and Bali.
+Altogether 11 subspecies of the pretty orange-headed ground-thrush (Geokichla citrina) are distributed along the Himalaya, in eastern and Southern India, on the Andaman and Nicobar Islands, in Indochina, southern and eastern China, and northern Borneo, and on Java and Bali.
 It is resident in the major part of this huge area, but some northern populations are migratory, spending the winter in north-eastern and southern India, Sri Lanka, Sumatra, and southern China.

 Subspecies cyanota of southern India is very distinct, having a white face with two vertical black streaks below and behind the eye.
 It has been suggested that it forms a separate species, but intermediate forms occur where its range overlaps with that of nominate citrina.

 This picture shows the distinct subspecies cyanota of orange-headed ground-thrush, encountered in Mahaveer Wildlife Sanctuary, Goa, India.
 (Photo copyright © by Kaj Halberg)